Drexysw/Drexysw/README.md

 # Welcome to My GitHub Profile 👋

 ## 👨‍💻 About Me
 Hello there!
-I'm **Danislav Kanev**, a Web Developer passionate about data science programming.
+I'm **Danislav Kanev**, a Web Developer passionate about programming and cybersecurity.
 I'm on the lookout for exciting opportunities in the IT field.

 - 📧 Email: knevdani@gmail.com
 - 📱 Phone: +359876909616